 Sometimes, children who have had chemotherapy experience stunted growth and have an increased risk of infection because the number of white blood cells drops during treatment.
 Your child’s doctor may prescribe an injectable medication to boost the number of white blood cells after chemotherapy treatments.

 Side effects depend on the type of chemotherapy drugs given and the duration of treatment.
-NYU Langone doctors, nurses, and wellness experts can help your child cope through medical, emotional, and psychological support.
+Our doctors, nurses, and wellness experts can help your child cope through medical, emotional, and psychological support.